Explore Best Family Nurse Practitioner Programs Near Irvine, California

 Concentration: Health Systems Leadership - Online & Campus Based - Visit Website

-Azusa Pacific University's Health Systems Leadership BSN to DNP program empowers nurses to become transformative healthcare leaders.
-The hybrid curriculum blends online and in-person learning, offering flexible full or part-time options.
-Requiring 67-73 units at $1,160 per unit, the program demands a 3.0 GPA, California RN license, and relevant work experience.
-Students complete 1,000 clinical residency hours, focusing on innovative leadership strategies and systemic healthcare improvements.
-Nationally ranked and WSCUC and CCNE accredited, the program prepares nurses for significant healthcare leadership roles.
+Azusa Pacific University's BSN to DNP program concentrating in Health Systems Leadership prepares nurses for transformative healthcare management roles.
+This hybrid learning format blends online and in-person instruction, offering maximum professional flexibility.
+Requiring 67-73 units at $1,160 per unit, the program demands a 3.0 GPA, active California RN license, and relevant work experience.
+Students develop advanced leadership skills through comprehensive coursework and 1,000 clinical residency hours.
+The curriculum emphasizes innovative healthcare system management, positioning graduates to drive meaningful organizational change and improve patient care delivery models.

 • Hybrid learning format.